Start My Answer

 What is UCB Inc?

 UCB is United Collection Bureau, Inc., based in Toledo, Ohio.
 They are a massive national collection agency that serves as a third-party debt collector for clients in government, healthcare, utilities, financial services, communications, student loan services, and other areas.
-So, if you owe money to any companies in these fields, chances are they may hand the matter over to UCB to collect that debt from you.
+If you owe money to companies in these fields, they may hand the matter over to UCB to collect that debt.

 If you've never heard of UCB before, that doesn't mean you don't owe money.
-You can reach out to UCB debt collectors to get more information about the debt they are trying to collect.
+You can contact UCB debt collectors for more information about the debt they are trying to collect.
 Here is UCB's contact information:

 Use SoloSuit to respond to debt collectors like United Collection Bureau fast.